Springe direkt zu Inhalt

 Affective Societies Blog

-The blog offers insight into our research work with conference and field reports, interviews, reviews, portraits, and texts by members of the SFB.
+Our blog offers insights into our research work with conference and field reports, interviews, reviews, portraits, and texts by the scholars of the CRC.